lordmulder/LameXP/doc/Manual.md

 **A:** LameXP does **not** connect to any web-server, except for the "automatic updates" feature.
 Of course, in order to check for new updates, LameXP *unavoidably* has to communicate with our update servers.
 However, in **no** event LameXP will search for updates *without* your consent.
 Also, LameXP will **not** send any personal information to the update server.
 Instead of *uploading* your information, e.g. your current program version, to the web-server, LameXP will *download* the update information from the update server and compare it to your installed version locally.
 Furthermore, all information and program files downloaded from the update servers are protected by PGP (GnuPG) signatures, in order to assure the authenticity and integrity of these files.
 Files with missing/invalid signature are going to be *rejected*, so (spoofing) attacks are prevented.

-*Note:* Before LameXP actually tries to download information from our update servers, it will check your internet connection first.
-Only checking whether the update server is reachable does **not** suffice here.
+*Note:* Before LameXP actually tries to download information from our update servers, it will check your Internet connection.
+Only checking whether the update server itself is reachable does **not** suffice here.
 In case that the update server does **not** respond, this could mean that our servers are currently experiencing problems, but it could also mean that your Internet connection is failing.
 In order to distinguish these cases, LameXP will validate the Internet connection prior to connecting to the update server.
 For this purpose, LameXP contains a rather long list of "known" hosts, taken mostly from [Alexa's Top 500](http://www.alexa.com/topsites) list.
 In order to validate the Internet connection, LameXP will pick a *random* host from the list and check whether that host can be reached.
-This process will be repeated, until a certain minimum number of "known" hosts have been reached successfully.
+This process will be repeated, until a certain minimum number of "known" hosts have been reached.

+## Q: Can LameXP convert tracks from an Audio CD?

+LameXP *can* be used to convert audio files that have been extracted from an Audio CD, but it currently can **not** extract ("rip") the audio tracks from the Audio CD directly.
+Consequently you will have to extract the audio tracks first, before you can convert them with LameXP.
+We recommend using the [*Exact Audio Copy*](http://www.exactaudiocopy.de/) software for that purpose.
+When ripping tracks from an Audio CD, always save the tracks as *uncompressed* Wave files (or as lossless FLAC files) in order to avoid quality loss!

+*Warning:* The Windows Explorer will show CDA files (such as `Track01.cda`) on an Audio CD.
+These are just *dummy* files!
+Actually an Audio CD does **not** contain a file system.
+Thus there are **no** files either.
+There only are *audio tracks* on an Audio CD.
+These audio tracks *can* be extracted as files (e.g. Wave Audio files), by using a proper ripping software.
+Then the extracted files can be converted.
+At the same time, any attempt to copy or convert the dummy `*.cda` is **not** going to work!

 &nbsp;